-SVAV Regular VAV or constant-volume box. ("SVAV" stands for "Standard Variable runs all the time.
+SVAV Regular VAV or constant-volume box. ("SVAV" stands for "Standard Variable Air Volume.")
+SERIES-PIU The fan draws air from both the secondary and primary air streams; the blower runs all the time.
+PARALLEL-PIU The fan draws air from the secondary air stream only; the blower runs intermittently.